 Ethereum can be used for both private, permissioned (enterprise) networks and public, permissionless networks.
 In this section, we only consider the latter.

 The transition issue is simple – how does Ethereum move transaction validation from Proof Of Work to Proof Of Stake?
 It is an economic incentive issue not a technical issue.
-If you make money mining Ether using Proof Of Work, are you incentivised to switch to Proof Of Stake voting?
-Please tell us in comments if you have practical experience with this.
+If you make money mining ETH using Proof Of Work, are you incentivised to switch to Proof Of Stake voting?

-The fact that Ethereum is also working on scaling Proof Of Work (eg Raiden) indicates they are hedging their bets.
+The fact that Ethereum is also working on scaling Proof Of Work using a technology similar to Lightning Network (Raiden) indicates they are hedging their bets.

 EOS – the Ethereum competitor without this issue.

-EOS, billed as an Ethereum competitor (see our coverage here) uses Proof Of Stake (the variant known as Delegated Proof Of Stake, see explainer here).
+EOS, billed as an Ethereum competitor (see Daily Fintech coverage here) uses Proof Of Stake (the variant known as Delegated Proof Of Stake, see detailed explainer here).
 Unlike Ethereum, they went to Proof Of Stake from the start.
-In short, no transition issue – which could make EOS a powerful contender if they can prove Proof Of Stake at scale.
+In short, EOS has no transition issue – which could make EOS a powerful contender if they can prove Proof Of Stake at scale.